alextolkacov/trevolution_task/readme.md

 Before you start make sure that Python 3.9 or newer is installed.

-If so, from the root run the command `pip3 install requirements.txt` to install on necessary dependencies.
+If so, from the root run the command `pip3 install requirements.txt` to install all necessary dependencies.

 How to run tests:
 1. in your terminal type `pytest test` to run all tests that are located in tests/ directory